-- A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - The Council's Constitution defines the roles/responsibilities of the Cabinet (Executive), regulatory committees, the Overview & Scrutiny Committee and statutory officers and sets out how these roles are discharged and the delegations extended to officers and Members. - Codes of Conduct are in place for members and officers and are set out in the Council's Constitution. - Member/Officer Protocol and affirmation of relationship expectations is in place. - Declarations of interests are made at Council Committee meetings and registers of interests and gifts and hospitality are in place.
+A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.

-- The effective discharge of the Monitoring Officer and Head of Paid service functions are assisted by regular meetings of the three statutory officers and with Members and by regular review of Constitutional powers. - Whistleblowing arrangements are in place by means of a Confidential Reporting (Whistleblowing) Policy to receive and investigate complaints from staff and members of the public. - B. Ensuring openness & comprehensive stakeholder engagement. - The Communications Plan and publication of the Council's Annual Report provide mechanisms for communicating with the community and other stakeholders and accountability for service delivery and outcomes. - The "My Elmbridge" programme in place whereby residents can share their views with the Council.
-This includes an annual Prospects and Priorities meeting at which the public can engage directly with the Leader of the Council and Cabinet members.
-It provides an opportunity for a two-way dialogue with residents. - The Council website provides a key means of communication between the Council and the public in an open and transparent form that aims to provide for comprehensive stakeholder engagement. - There was widespread consultation involving key stakeholders on the new Council Vision for 2018-2023 including residents, partners and the third sector. - C. Defining outcomes in terms of sustainable economic, social and environmental benefits. - The Council reviews its vision every five years and priorities annually.
-In 2017 an extensive consultation took place on the new Council Vision for the next five years to help identify the priorities of key stakeholders including residents, businesses and partner organisations.
-The Council Plan 2018/19 incorporates the new Council Vision and four priority areas and it was approved by full Council in February 2018. - The Council continues to provide support to local businesses through the Elmbridge Civic Improvement Fund.
-During 2017/18 both ECIF grants and grants to local start-up businesses (ESUF) were given.
-Thirteen ECIF grants totalling £40,695 and ten ESUF grants totalling £8,975 were approved.
+- The Council's Constitution defines the roles/responsibilities of the Cabinet (Executive), regulatory committees, the Overview & Scrutiny Committee and statutory officers and sets out how these roles are discharged and the delegations extended to officers and Members. - Codes of Conduct are in place for members and officers and are set out in the Council's Constitution. - Induction for new members and staff on the standards of behavior expected. - Member/Officer Protocol and affirmation of relationship expectations is in place. - Declarations of interests are made at Council Committee meetings and registers of interests and gifts and hospitality are in place. - The effective discharge of the Monitoring Officer and Head of Paid service functions are assisted by regular meetings of the three statutory officers and with Members and by regular review of Constitutional powers. - Whistleblowing arrangements are in place by means of a Confidential Reporting (Whistleblowing) Policy to receive and investigate complaints from staff and members of the public. - Anti-fraud and corruption incorporating anti-bribery and anti- money laundering policies in place. - Regular staff performance reviews are in place. - B. Ensuring openness & comprehensive stakeholder engagement. - There was widespread consultation involving key stakeholders including residents, partners and the third sector on the new Council Vision for 2018-2023.
+The Vision is set out in the Council Plan annually.
+Corporate performance reports are publicly available and are reported to public meetings. - The Communications Plan and publication of the Council's Annual Report provide mechanisms for communicating with the community and other stakeholders and accountability for service delivery and outcomes. - The "My Elmbridge" programme is in place to consult, engage and Inform residents about local services.
+The programme includes public meetings entitled "Your Voice Matters" at which the public can engage directly with the Leader of the Council and Cabinet members.
+In 2018/19 eight events were held across the Borough at the request of the Leader at which he gave a presentation covering both Borough wide themes and local issues and responded to questions raised by residents.
+These events thus provided an opportunity for a two-way dialogue with residents.

-The Council has a robust Performance Management framework in place and a Golden Thread approach as illustrated below.
+- The Council website provides a key means of communication between the Council and the public in an open and transparent form that aims to provide for comprehensive stakeholder engagement. - Transparency information is published on the website. - Records of decision making are in place. - Active use of social media and online tools to engage customers. - Council newsletter issued three times per year. - Freedom of Information performance is monitored by the Monitoring Officer and the Council Management Board. - Defining outcomes in terms of sustainable economic, social and environmental benefits. - The Council Plan incorporates the Council Vision covering the five-year period from 2018-2023 and four priority areas.
+The Council reviews its vision and top priorities every five years. - The Council continues to provide support to local businesses through the Elmbridge Civic Improvement Fund.
+During 2018/19 ECIF grants including those to local startup businesses totalled £98,737. - The Council has a robust Performance Management framework in place and a Golden Thread approach as illustrated below.

-The Council Vision set for 2013-2018 was supported by three Top Priorities determined by resident consultation and agreed by Members annually.
-For 2017/18 this is as set out below:
+- The new Council Vision set for 2018-2023 is supported by four top priorities determined by resident consultation and agreed by Members.
+The priorities are checked annually against residents' survey results. - For 2018/19 the Vision and Top Priorities were as set out below: